hertogp/stitch/_readme.md

   ~ a `defaults` section under `stitch` to fall back on when resolving options

 hardcoded
-  ~ the option values hardcoded in stitch if option resolution fails
+  ~ the option values hardcoded in stitch and used if option resolution fails

 option resolution
   ~ where stitch looks for options and their values.